brkncookie/SimpleLogginScript/README.md

 This is my first time creating a repository for a project and i did want to put something simple

+Those scripts are inspired by ```Wicked Cool Shell Scripts 101 Scripts for Linux, OS X, and UNIX Systems``` by Dave Taylor, Brandon Perry
 ## Purpose
 The purpose of this simple shell script is to log the deletion process of files in the simplest way possible plus backing-up the deleted files  and along with that there is a little script called ```unrm```